seeu-inspace/easyg/active-directory/README.md

 ### Golden Ticket

-- Note: prefeer Silver Ticket instead.
+- Note: prefer Silver Ticket instead.
 Short time, but less detection.
 - With this attack, you can gain access to every machine in the AD
 - You need a kerberoast ticket granting account and With mimikatz from the DC
 - You may need to purge: `kerberos::purge`